Generalized anxiety disorder

 - You feel like you're worrying too much, and it's interfering with your work, relationships or other parts of your life

-- You feel depressed, have trouble with drinking or drugs, or you have other mental health concerns along with anxiety
+- You feel depressed or irritable, have trouble with drinking or drugs, or you have other mental health concerns along with anxiety

 - You have suicidal thoughts or behaviors — seek emergency treatment immediately